The Classic British Isles Buses Website

 Silver Queen Motor Omnibus Company, Essex

-Once in a blue moon a very exceptional set of photographs comes to light, and the Classic Buses Website has pleasure in presenting this Special Vintage Gallery to display just such a collection.
+Once in a blue moon a very exceptional set of photographs comes to light, and the Classic British Isles Buses Website has pleasure in presenting this Special Vintage Gallery to display just such a collection.
 As far as is known, these images have never been published as a series before.
 They were kindly sent to me by Lee Summers in April 2021, and concern the funeral of his great-grandfather Arthur William Shrimpton.

 Clacton and District Motor Service Ltd. was formed by William Percy Allen in 1913, and they used the name Silver Queen, although Silver Queen Motor Omnibus Company wasn't officially registered until July 1926.
 Lee's great- grandfather hadbeen a chauffeur in London, but became manager at Clacton-on-Sea of the bus company, and was also a director and shareholder.